-When you try to access Netflix, for example, without DNS proxy, the following will happen:
+When you try to access Netflix, for example, without a DNS proxy, the following will happen:

 - Your ISP’s DNS server will find (resolve) the IP address of Netflix.

-- Your ISP will establish a connection between your device and Netflix server.
+- Your ISP will establish a connection between your device and the Netflix server.

 - Netflix will check the location of your IP address and direct you to the server for your region/country.